RafPineda/TheDucciSequence.cpp/README.md

 A Ducci sequence is a sequence of n-tuples of integers.
 Given an "n"-tuple sequence,
   for example: (0, 653, 1854, 4063),
- the Ducci Sequence will take the absolute difference between neighboring integers, and output it as a new sequence of equal tuples.
+The Ducci Sequence will take the absolute difference between neighboring integers, and output it as a new sequence of equal tuples.
  The first and last numbers in a tuple are considered neighbors for this.

   Given (0, 653, 1854, 4063),